crafkin/simple-tools-for-research/README.md

   `git commit -am`, which adds anything that has changed and has already been committed.
  - As a bonus, it works from within Stata if you just add `!` in front of the commands: `!git ppu`.
+ - Important: new code needs to be staged (`git add filename`) as normal.